kwirk/eventgallery/admin/doc/readme.md

     	- removed some strict warnings while rendering images
     	- removed some strict warnings while in the events list
     	- avoid fail to render an image because of invalid EXIF data
+    	- fixes square sized image defect when images are coming from picasa web

 ## 2.6.7